developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/api/core/ProfileConfig-DataCapture-Barcode-ScanParams/index.md

 ###bt_disconnect_on_exit

 Bluetooth disconnect on exit.
-Use enum  ProfileConfig.ENABLED_STATE.
+Use enum [ProfileConfig-ENABLED_STATE](../ProfileConfig-ENABLED_STATE).